Keep your leather looking great for years by using the best leather conditioner and cleaner you can afford.

 Are Leather Conditioners Toxic To Children And Pets?

 Some leather conditioners contain toxic ingredients that can be harmful to both people and animals, so read the product label to ascertain the safeness of the ingredients.
-Definitely keep leather conditioners that contain toxic byproducts away from children and pets.
+You should keep leather conditioners that contain toxic byproducts away from children and pets.

 Is It Possible To Use Too Much Leather Conditioner?

 Yes, it is possible to apply too much conditioner to your leather.
-Over-saturating the leather can block the pores, causing them to excrete the conditioner and prevent any more conditioner from passing through.
+Over-saturating the leather can block the pores, causing them to excrete the conditioner and prevent any more of the product from passing through.

 We put together this review catalog and buying guide to provide you with everything you need to find the best leather cleaner and conditioner for your car seats and other interior surfaces.